wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 While I appreciate the interactive and visual nature of the web console, especially for learning, I can't build large systems by clicking around in my web browser.

-I want to specify the system's blueprint in text file, in source code, which a computer can translate into programmatic calls to the cloud provider API.
-I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the _intent_ and, if I store the text files in a source control system, I can track how the intent changes as the project evolves.
+I specify the system's blueprint in text file, in source code, which a computer can translate into programmatic calls to the cloud provider API.
+I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the _intent_ and, using a source control system, I can track how the intent changes as the project evolves.

-I still use the web console every day, but mainly in "read-only" mode to inspect and monitor the resource my blueprint creates.
-I almost never create new resources or change existing ones by interacting with the web console.
+I still use the web console every day, but mainly in "read-only" mode.
+I almost never use it to new resources or change existing ones, but  I inspect and monitor the resource my blueprint creates.

 The following diagram compares the AWS CloudFormation and AWS CDK to Hashicorp's Terraform tool.